Bitter Melon

 Considerations For Use

 Do not use the tincture for diabetes control, as this form does not lower blood sugar for diabetes control.
 Better results are achieved in glucose control if bitter melon is combined with gurmar.
-You may need to reduce your prescription medication if taking these herbs.
+You may need to reduce your prescription medication if taking these herbs, and there are no studies looking at the interaction with diabetes medications.

-Rarely, people using bitter melon for years have developed liver problems.
-Do not use it if you already have liver disease.
-It is best to use this herb for 4 weeks only then discontinue for 4 weeks.
+Rarely, people using this herb for years have developed liver problems.
+Do not use it if you already have liver disease, such as hepatitis or cirrhosis.
+It is best to use this herb for only 4 weeks then discontinue it for awhile.

 People with hypoglycemia should not take bitter melon, and do not take it if you are pregnant.